About the course

 - You will need to be able to write at Level 3 (A Level) standard

-- Most essays and reports have a word count of around 2000 words
+- Most essays and reports have a word count of minimum 2500 words

 - The course is delivered 1 day per week.

 - You will be introduced to key topics and concepts during the modules but are required to engage with additional wider reading and research to enhance your chance of success.